 Older patients have a unique set of health issues requiring specialized care.
 RNs who prefer working with elderly patients should look no further than the adult-gerontology nurse practitioner career.

 Adult-Gerontology Nurse Practitioner Salary

-Payscale.com reports the median annual salary for this specialty to be $90,391 as of April 2022.
-Adult-Gerontology nurse practitioners typically work 40 hours per week, making their hourly wage approximately $47.78.
+Payscale reports the median annual salary for this specialty to be $96,198 as of December 2022.
+AGNPs typically work 40 hours per week, making their hourly wage approximately $51*.

 Career Outlook for Adult-Gerontology Nurse Practitioners

 The aging population, longer life spans, and more access to long-term care options mean there will be a greater need for nurses who specialize in caring for older patients.
-With a dramatic rise in the Baby Boomer generation reaching the age where this kind of care is necessary, there has become a sudden surge in the need for this specialty.
+With the Baby Boomer generation reaching the age where this kind of care is necessary, there has become a sudden surge in the need for AGNPs.

 Requirements to Become an Adult-Gerontology Nurse Practitioner